Posted on August 14, 2015

 - Allow local governments to regulate firearms; or

-- Give local law enforcement discretion to deny a concealed handgun permit.
+- Give local law enforcement discretion to deny a handgun permit.

-In 2009, 2,691 people died from firearm-related injuries in Texas.
-In addition, according to data published by Mayors Against Illegal Guns, in 2007, 2008, and again in 2009, Texas exported the fourth largest number of crime guns among the states.
+In 2013, Texas had the 20th lowest number of gun deaths per capita among the states.
+In addition, according to data published by Mayors Against Illegal Guns, in 2009, Texas exported the fourth largest number of crime guns among the states, though its per capita rate of gun crime exports was the 12th lowest among the states.
 Texas also is consistently the state that supplies the greatest number of crime guns to Mexico.
 In 2009, 40% of the Mexican crime guns that were traced to the U.S. were originally sold in Texas.

 Texas Firearms Laws